All the information you need before spending time on our challenge course.

 Is the course safe?

 Safety is always at the forefront of our minds on any activity at Mother Lode.
 Our challenge course follows both California guidelines and industry standards.
 Our elements and gear are inspected both internally by Mother Lode staff and by outside Challenge Course inspectors.
-Participants who participate in our high elements will fitted with safety equipment and will be supervised by trained Mother Lode staff.
+Participants who participate in our high elements will be fitted with safety equipment and will be supervised by trained Mother Lode staff.
 Our course uses a belay safety system on high elements.

 How high off the ground is the course?